OpenKnowledgeMaps/headstart-vue/CINTRIBUTING.md

 ##### Suggested path
 How to tackle this - if possible.

-After the Open Knowledge Team will notice the new issue, it will be labled “analyse”, if there should be a discussion about it.
-Otherwise, or after we agree on it, it will labeled “implementation”.
+After the Open Knowledge Team will notice the new issue, it will be labled "discussion", if there should be a discussion about it.
+Otherwise, or after we agree on it, it will be labeled “implementation”.
 If you want to solve an issue from the list, please make sure it’s labled “implementation” and not “in review”.
-If you’re not sure weather to start or not, please ask in the issue page.
+If you’re not sure wether to start or not, please ask in the issue page.

 ## Pull requests
 Good pull requests - bug fixes, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.